tylerneylon/math/lsh_post1/lsh_post1.md

 It will probably be much easier to grasp the main idea with an example you can relate to.
-(The random projection example will be next.)
+This way we can build some intuition before diving into those random projections that we'll use in the next section.

 Suppose you have a million people from across the United States all standing in a huge room.
 It's your job to get people who live close together to stand in their own groups.
-Imagine how much time it would take to walk up to each person, ask for their street address, map that to a lat/long pair, then write code to find geographic clusters, and walk up to every person again and tell them their cluster number.
-It's a disaster.
+Imagine how much time it would take to walk up to each person, ask for their street address, map that to a lat/long pair, then write code to find geographic clusters, and walk up to every person again and tell them how to find the rest of their cluster.
+I cringe just thinking about the time complexity.

 Here's a much better way to solve this problem: Write every U.S. zip code on poster boards and hang those from the ceiling.
 Then tell everyone